Stroke Care Clinic

 Studies show that stroke survivors treated with acupuncture therapy in conjunction with other rehabilitation treatment have experienced a greatly increased cure rate and decreased disablement rate.

-“This society is ready for the integration of Eastern and Western medicine when it comes to innovative stroke care.” -Atsuki Maeda, LAc
+“This society is ready for the integration of Eastern and Western medicine when it comes to innovative stroke care.” -Atsuki Maeda, DAOM, LAc

 On average, stroke patients see greater overall improvement when treated with acupuncture while receiving other treatments such as physical, occupational and speech therapies resulting in a higher level of functional independence and higher standard of living.